Ursula Sadiq

 So Colorado has Denver.
 I had a boss in Denver, meaning we would have team meetings there.
 And since we were traveling consultant types, this meant we went to a bunch of bars and excellent restaurants.
 I recall a nice one in the renovated train station called something like "THE BAR".
 I really don't like it when places name themselves like this, but I took advantage anyway and posted "Greetings from THE BAR" to my socials.

-Also in Denver is this swank resort hotel called the Broadmoor.
+Also in Colorado is this swank resort hotel called the Broadmoor.
 I was at a conference there, back when I was still a strategic marketer for Autodesk.
 I recall the Brits on our team thinking this was hilarious since the Broadmoor is a famous high security psychiatric hospital in England.
 I also remember it was a few weeks after I split with my second husband.
 I recall a dude there from URS buying me drinks.
 But I was never much one for flings, so that went nowhere.
 Still it was nice to feel appreciated.

 In April 2021 my brother and I drove from the East Coast to Utah in my van, stopping in Colorado on the way.
 We spent a night at the Colorado National Monument park which is spectacular.
 It was freezing that night, and I saw a shooting star, one of those long trail ones so it was memorable.
 I'd 100% go back for a longer stay someday, but at the time we had an appointment for some hiking in Utah, so we just breezed through.